halasaidi/HEALTH-CENTER-website-/TESTING/TestPlan.md

-# Test Plan for HEALTH CENTER Website
+# Test Plan for HEALTH-CENTER-website

+## 1. Introduction
+This document outlines the test plan for the HEALTH-CENTER-website.
+The site is currently static and under development.
+Testing at this stage helps identify UI and usability issues early in development.

-## Purpose
+## 2. Objectives
-To test the basic functionality, design, and responsiveness of the HEALTH CENTER website.

-## What to Test
-- Buttons and links: Ensure they work correctly.
+- Verify the basic functionality of available features.
-- Page layout and design: Ensure the layout is clear and consistent.
+- Ensure the website design is consistent and responsive.
-- Responsive design: Check the website on mobile, tablet, and desktop screens.
-- Content: Verify that the text and images are displayed correctly.
+- Identify any issues or bugs present in the current version.
+- Ensure user-friendly navigation and interactions.

+## 3. Scope
+- Testing will cover UI elements, links, responsiveness, and content display.
+- Backend functionality is currently not in scope as the project is still under development.

-## Tools
+## 4. Test Approach
-- Manual testing in browsers (Chrome, Firefox, Edge).
-- Chrome DevTools.
+- Testing will be conducted manually, focusing on UI elements, links, and responsiveness across devices.

-## Test Environment
+## 5. Environment
-- Windows 10
+- Operating System: Windows 10
-- Browsers: Chrome 125, Firefox 125, Edge 123
+- Browsers: Chrome, Firefox, Edge (latest versions)

-## Tester
+## 6. Tools
-- Hala Saidi
+- Chrome DevTools
+- Manual testing processes

-## Test Schedule
+## 7. Schedule
-- Start: 10 July 2025
+- Test start date: 15 July 2025
-- End: 12 July 2025
+- Test end date: 18 July 2025

+## 8. Risks
+- Potential changes in design or functionality during development may affect testing.
+- Limited testing time due to project deadlines.

-## Notes
+## 9. Deliverables
-This is a simple static website, so no backend testing is required.
+- Test cases document
+- Bug report (if applicable)
+- Test summary report